Etosha National Park (Centre)

 *This section is currently being revamped with additional pages containing general information and images which will hopefully be of interest to anyone planning to visit.*

 This section covers the Okaukuejo area and includes the Wolfsnes - Okondeka - Adamax loop to the north and waterholes east of the rest camp as far as Halali which is the central of the three main Park administration and accommodation centres, the other being Namutoni Rest Camp which is included in the Etosha National Park (East) section.
-Information on Dolomite Rest Camp and waterholes in this remote, previously restricted Western section of the Park can be viewed here: Etosha National Park (West).
+Information on Dolomite Rest Camp and waterholes in the remote, previously restricted Western section of the Park can be viewed here: Etosha National Park (West).

 Okaukuejo is the main administrative centre for Etosha National Park.
 Originally the site of a German fort built in 1901, the round watchtower is a remnant of this complex.
 The road in the above shot, taken from the top of the tower, continues south to the Andersson Gate which is probably the busiest entrance to the national park.
 Unless staying in one of the rest camps, visitors have to ensure they leave plenty of time to exit the park before the perimeter gates close just before sunset.

 Above: The other rest camp gate, on the east side, from the top of the tower.
 The road branches just beyond, with the Dolomite / Western Etosha route on the left and main road to Halali and Namutoni on the right.
+Although Okaukeujo, Halali and Namutoni all have shops, I would advise against using them if at all possible and purchase everything you need in one of the towns before entering the Park.
+The restcamp shops are poorly stocked most of the time although some essentials and other useful items can be found, but there are always plenty of empty shelves during peak season.

 The above shot shows Okaukuejo`s restaurant and bar, swimming pool, the main public toilet block and filling station which is just visible, top right.
 In the shot below, the hangar at Okaukuejo`s airstrip can be seen in the distance to the left of the tallest radio mast.
 Cessna 182 V5-ISE belongs to Namibia’s Ministry of Environment and Tourism and is used for elephant monitoring and management.